optimistex/xlsx-template-ex/README.md

 | some text 1 | a text of an answer 1 |
 | some text 2 | a text of an answer 2 |
 | some text 3 | a text of an answer 3 |

+## Troubleshooting

+Please follow this guidelines when reporting bugs and feature requests:

+1. Use [GitHub Issues](https://github.com/optimistex/xlsx-template-ex/issues) board to report bugs and feature requests (not our email address)
+2. Please **always** write steps to reproduce the error.
+That way we can focus on fixing the bug, not scratching our heads trying to reproduce it.

+Thanks for understanding!

+## Contribute

+- `npm start` - Run demo for local debugging.

+The library has no some special build.

+# License

+The MIT License (see the [LICENSE](https://github.com/optimistex/ngx-select-ex/blob/master/LICENSE) file for the full text)